 6) Physician does not charge consultation fees.

-Click here for List of Terms in Ayurveda :
+Click here for Glossary of Ayurvedic Terms :

 Agni : The Sanskrit word for fire; its forms are light/electro-magnetic radiation, acids, bases, enzymes, co-enzymes, hormones and so on; it’s responsible for burning, digesting, cooking, absorbing, assimilating, discrimination, and for cellular metabolism, etc. There are thirteen forms of which the stomach/intestinal fire is primary and supportive to agnis in the liver (5 element agnis) and 7 tissue agnis (one specifically for each tissue).